zdravkov/kendo-docs/api/javascript/ui/editor.md

 The URL which will handle the upload of the new images.
 If not specified the Upload button will not be displayed.

+The requirements for this handler are the same as for the [save handler](/web/upload/modes#save-handler) in the Upload widget.

 #### Example

     <textarea id="editor"></textarea>